ctron/dentrassi.de/content/blog/2011/01/26/2011-01-26-hello-world.md

     - Uncategorized
 ---

 After upgrading my server and cleanup up stuff I thought it would be nice to work a little bit on the homepage again.
-Since iWeb seems to be stuck and I am working mostly on Linux now I though it would be interesting to give WordPress a try.
+Since iWeb seems to be stuck and I am working mostly on Linux now I thought it would be interesting to give WordPress a try.

 Let’s see what happens …